eversor1/credpile/README.md

 You can specify the region in which `credpile` should operate by using the `-r` flag, or by setting the `AWS_DEFAULT_REGION` environment variable.
 Note that the command line flag takes precedence over the environment variable.
 If you set neither, then `credpile` will operate against us-east-1.

-Once credentials are in place, run `credpile setup`.
-This will create the DDB table needed for credential storage.

 ### Working with multiple AWS accounts (profiles)

 If you need to work with multiple AWS accounts, an easy thing to do is to set up multiple profiles in your `~/.aws/credentials` file.
 For example,